dvcrn/ex_openai/README.md

 ExOpenAI is an Elixir SDK for interacting with the [OpenAI APIs](https://platform.openai.com/docs/api-reference/introduction)

-This SDK is auto-generated using [metaprogramming](https://elixirschool.com/en/lessons/advanced/metaprogramming/) and should reflect the latest state of the OpenAI API.
+This SDK is fully auto-generated using [metaprogramming](https://elixirschool.com/en/lessons/advanced/metaprogramming/) and should always reflect the latest state of the OpenAI API.

 **Note:** Due to the nature of auto-generating something, you may encounter stuff that isn't working yet.
-Make sure to report if you find anything acting up.
+Make sure to report if you notice anything acting up.

 ## Features

 - Up-to-date thanks to metaprogramming
+- Strictly following the official OpenAI APIs
 - Auto-generated function documentation
-- Function arguments and opts @spec definitions for dialyzer, for strict parameter typing
+- Auto-generated @spec definitions for dialyzer, for strict parameter typing
+- Handling of required arguments as function parameters and optionals as Keyword list

 ## Installation
 Add ***:ex_openai*** as a dependency in your mix.exs file.